 Please Don’t Take Folic Acid

 The gold standard in preconception care, what every woman is told, take folic acid to prevent neural tube defects.
 Women are recommended to get 400 mcg per day if there is any chance of getting pregnant and 600 mcg per day once pregnant.
 Adequate folic acid before conception is shown to prevent neural tube defects by 72 to 100%.
 Sufficient folic acid is connected to a lower risk of autism, and less chance of language delay.
 So why am I telling you not to take folic acid!!!??
-Because folic acid is the synthetic or fake version of the actual vitamin B9 or folate.
+Because folic acid is the synthetic or fake version of the actual vitamin B9 or folate and not an active form your body can use right away.

 At least 30% or more of Americans do not have the gene needed to turn folic acid into folate.
 This is called a mthfr gene mutation.